iarna/fetch-fic/README.md

 ## OTHER DOCS

-If you realllly, want to, docs on the internal API [are available](API.md).
+If you realllly want to, docs on the internal API [are available](API.md).

 ## FOR FUN